reillydonovan/ButterflyHouse/README.md

   - **Flowers** (when no pollen or low energy): Butterflies collect pollen and nectar from flowers
   - **Plants**: Secondary landing targets for rest
   - **Hands**: Landing on player hands increases harmony
+- **Final Landing Mode** (when near death):
+  - Activated when lifetime expires or within 30 seconds of death
+  - Ignores landing cooldown to find a landing spot
+  - 100% chance to seek landing (no random check)
+  - Prioritizes life-extending targets: flowers (if carrying pollen) or fruits
+  - Falls back to any plant/flower/fruit if life extension isn't possible
 - Remember last landing location (avoid immediate re-landing on same spot)
 - Stay landed for random duration (2-8 seconds)
-- Cooldown period prevents constant re-landing (10-30 seconds)
+- Cooldown period prevents constant re-landing (10-30 seconds) - *disabled when seeking final landing*

 #### Energy System
 - Butterflies have **energy levels** that decay over time (after 10 seconds)
 - **Low Energy**: Butterflies actively seek fruits to feed and restore energy
 - **Feeding**: Butterflies gain energy while landing on fruits
+- **Lifetime Extension**: Feeding on fruits extends butterfly lifetime by **60 seconds** per feeding
 - **Energy-Based Behavior**: Flight speed and behavior affected by energy level

 #### Pollination System